lucendio/lecture-devops-infos/content/assignments/deliverables/tutorial-solutions.md

 * a folder per tutorial named after the tutorial
 * each folder contains:
   * all deliverables
-  * documentation to provide context if necessary
+  * documentation if necessary for reviewing

 ### Remarks